AmirAli1019/SiteChecker/README.md

 # SiteChecker

 A fast, concurrent command-line utility to test domain reachability using both ICMP (ping) and HTTP protocols.
 SiteChecker helps you quickly verify which websites are accessible and responsive from your network.

-## Requirements

-- **.NET 10.0** or later
+Useful while **Internet Blackout in Iran**.

 ## Installation